- Does a Roth Conversion Count as an RMD? Retirement Tax Guide

 - I’m 62 With $1 Million in a 401(k).
 Should I Convert $100,000 Per Year to a Roth IRA to Avoid RMDs?

 Retirees with significant assets often have to plan around required minimum distributions (RMDs).
-If you already have sufficient income and don’t need the money in a pre-tax portfolio, annual RMDs can cost you significantly in otherwise-unnecessary taxes.
-For example, say that you have $1 million in a 401(k).
-The IRS could require you to withdraw… read more…
+If you already have sufficient income and don’t need the money in a pre-tax portfolio, annual RMDs can cost you significantly in otherwise unnecessary taxes.
+If you have $1 million in a 401(k), for example, the IRS could require you to withdraw… read more…

 - When Should I Take My First RMD?